xNero321/B3_Cloud_Azure/README.md

 ## How do I add a data disk to a VM?
 Why not use the already existing disc?

 ## Describe the different types of disk sources
+Data disk: Store application data or other data that you need to keep.
+Operating system disk: contains the boot volume.
+Temporary disk: short-term storage for applications and processes, and is intended to store only data such as paging or swap files.

 ## How to set up the HA of a VM?